 “I was in my hostel in Allahabad before the tournament in Hyderabad, where I think the banned substance was mixed with my food or water,” said Rohit, claiming that he was not aware of it beforehand.

-After Rohit was notified about the doping violation, he and his family had pleaded leniency as he was a minor and further claimed that he had no knowledge as to how the banned substance was detected in his body.
+After Rohit was notified about the doping violation, he and his family had pleaded leniency as he was a minor and further claimed that he did not know as to how the banned substance was detected in his body.

 The disciplinary panel comprising chairman Rajeev Kapoor, Poonam Chopra and Dr LK Gupta used its “judicial discretion” and gave him a reduced period of ineligibility of one year as he was a minor.
 However, NADA appealed against this decision as it felt that the athlete failed to establish any grounds for elimination or reduction of the ineligibility period.
 It said that “the plea taken by the athlete is liable to be rejected out-rightly and the maximum sanction of four years may be imposed”.

 Rohit who sounds all positive after the conclusion of this fiasco feels motivated to taste success.
 “The news has given me a new life today.
 I barely imagined that I would be participating in the Youth Olympics Games.
-It actually was setback to my morale and I could barely practice.
+It was a setback to my morale, and I could hardly practice.
 Now I have regained my confidence back and is dedicatedly slogging hard out in the field to prepare for the Games in October.

-Rohit, who is now staying at his village in Juanpur, wakes up early morning every single day and goes in to the field with his new javelin which was arranged by his father’s friend Bhasker Desai.
+Rohit, who is now staying at his village in Juanpur, wakes up early morning every single day and goes into the field with his new javelin which was arranged by his father’s friend Bhasker Desai.
 Rohit’s father, 62-year-old Sabhajeet Yadav, is a farmer, who has his share of fame a well-known amateur runner.
 He has been a podium finisher in the Mumbai Marathon for few years in his age category.
-One of his personal projects has been training his son, Rohit.
-Unable to afford a modern javelin, Rohit trained with a homemade one.
+One of his projects has been training his son, Rohit.
+Unable to afford a modern javelin, Rohit learned with a homemade one.
 The news of Rohit’s suspension had come as a big blow to his family.
-With the suspension of NADA’s plea, smile have returned on their faces.
+With the suspension of NADA’s plea, smile has returned on their faces.

-Most recently, at the Uttar Pradesh State Youth Games, Rohit Yadav broke the national record for Under 18 with a throw of 78.53m !
-The boy clearly has a long road to go and, undoubtedly, his work ethic will see him through.
+Most recently, at the Uttar Pradesh State Youth Games, Rohit Yadav broke the national record for Under 18 with a throw of 78.53m!
+The boy apparently has a long road to go and, undoubtedly, his work ethic will see him through.